jonathanhogg/flitter/docs/physics.md

 simulation steps per frame as necessary to keep to the minimum resolution.

-For example, if `resolution` is set to `1/60` and the engine is run with `--lockstep --fps=30` – for instance, to record a clean output video – then the simulation will advance *two* steps at each frame instead of subjectively slowing down.
+For example, if `resolution` is set to `1/60` and the engine is run with `--lockstep --fps=30` – for instance, to record an output video – then the simulation will advance *two* steps at each frame instead of subjectively slowing down.

 The internal simulation clock can be read from the state and used to track the